yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ##### ON_ERROR_STOP

 By default, command processing continues after an error.
-When this variable is set to on, processing will instead stop immediately.
-In interactive mode, `ysqlsh` will return to the command prompt; otherwise, `ysqlsh` will exit, returning error code `3` to distinguish this case from fatal error conditions, which are reported using error code `1`.
-In either case, any currently running scripts (the top-level script, if any, and any other scripts which it may have in invoked) will be terminated immediately.
-If the top-level command string contained multiple SQL statements, processing will stop with the current statement.
+When this variable is set to on, processing instead stops immediately.
+In interactive mode, `ysqlsh` returns to the command prompt; otherwise, `ysqlsh` exits, returning error code `3` to distinguish from fatal error conditions, which are reported using error code `1`.
+In either case, any currently running scripts (the top-level script, if any, and any other scripts which it may have in invoked) are terminated immediately.
+If the top-level command string contained multiple SQL statements, processing stops with the current statement.

 ##### PORT